zhanhong1997/learngit/readme.txt

-this is a file for learning git add a change to this file the third change
+this is a file for learning git add a modify to this file the third modify the forth modify